 Here is why

-Citi wins not only because it gives you three percent more, but also because it doesn’t have any limitations.
-First, the Amex bonus is not available for consumer cards, and second, the cardholder can only use it with the same airline they’ve chosen for receiving annual credit.
-Citi doesn’t have any restrictions on the airline you use the points for.
+Even though Citi pays two percent less, it’s still better because it doesn’t have any limitations.
+While the Amex cardholder can only use it with the same airline they’ve chosen for receiving annual credit, Citi doesn’t have any restrictions on the airline you use the points for.

 citi costs more